mayli10/deep-learning-chatbot/README.md

 But, I didn't even get that far.
 I realized immediately that I was unable to install tensorflow-gpu, which is essential to training the model, on Macs because [it is no longer supported on macOS systems](https://www.tensorflow.org/install/install_mac).

-So, I decided to try and train my model without tensorflow-gpu on a Mac with more storage.
+So, I decided to try and train my model without tensorflow on a Mac with more storage.
 My boyfriend George Witteman graciously loaned me his own 512 GB Macbook Pro, and I trained a sample set of data on his computer around 50 hours ago.
 It's still running.
 At 100% CPU load.

 Unsure if this would work properly, I decided it would be worth it to pay money for a virtual environment that has GPU cards installed for faster training.
 Sentdex mentioned [Paperspace](https://www.paperspace.com/&R=IJHK5NF) so I decided to try it. *PS. this referral link gives you $5 in free credit if you want to use a virtual environment too.*
 However, here's a warning: when you first sign up for Paperspace, you are not allowed to order a machine until you submit a written request that needs to be verified and approved by a Paperspace team member.
 So, another dead end.

 Finally, as a last ditch effort, George dug up his old desktop PC that runs on Linux and has 1 TB of storage.
-I was able to run tensorflow-gpu on this Linux system, but with no GPU cards, the training still remains frustratingly slow.
+I was not able to run tensorflow-gpu on this Linux system and with no GPU cards, the training still remains frustratingly slow.
 It has been 55 hours and it's still running at 100% CPU load.

 When Paperspace finally granted me the ability to order a virtual environment, it was 12 hours later.
 I went ahead anyways, but alas, I ran into problems with the Ubuntu operating system in the virtual environment.
 You cannot install tensorflow-gpu without installing multiple other pieces of software, which requires a much more time-intensive learning curve.
 I am now pursuing [this option,](https://www.tensorflow.org/install/install_linux) but it is costing me more hours to learn and download (with money too! costs $0.40 an hour and $6 a month on Paperspace).